Building better leaders!

 - Selection of articles, videos and resources about nonprofit strategy and governance will be supplied.

 Participants possess a desire to be effective social leaders who are willing to actively engage in issues impacting the community.
-Candidates for the program likely fall into one of two categories:
+Candidates are likely:

 - Newly seated board members who are in their first term on a nonprofit board.